Map of Makkah, c. 600 CE

 Copyright © Abdulaziz (Binimad) Al-Ateeqi, 2019

 The purchase of this product grants the purchaser rights for “non-commercial” use only, which includes most not-for-profit uses, such as personal use, use in educational lectures, PowerPoint presentations, videos, and other (similar) uses.
-The product may not be used on websites or otherwise distributed digitally, regardless of the venue, nor may it be used in books, magazines, and other printed material intended for distribution regardless of whether it is for commercial or non-commercial use unless written permission is obtained from the author.
+The product may not be used on websites or otherwise distributed digitally, regardless of the venue (Museums, movies, and so on), nor may it be used in books, magazines, and other printed material intended for distribution regardless of whether it is for commercial or non-commercial use unless written permission is obtained from the author.

 For commercial (for-profit) use of any maps or products on this site, including any copyrighted findings present on the maps and other images, please contact the author with details of the intended use.